 2.1.3 Environmental data We used species distribution models (SDMs, Guisan & Thuiller 2005) to project Canadian mammal habitat suitability across the country, which we treated as information on potential distribution.
-For each species, we related occurrences and pseudo-absences with 19 bioclimatic variables from CHELSA (Karger et al. 2017) and 12 consensus land-cover variables from EarthEnv (Tuannu & Jetz 2014).
-The CHELSA bioclimatic variables (bio1-bio19) represent various measures of temperature and precipitation (e.g., annual averages, monthly maximum or minimum, seasonality) and are available for land areas across the globe.
-We used the most recent version, the CHELSA v2.1 dataset (Karger et al. 2021), and subsetted it to land surfaces only using the CHELSA v1.2 (Karger et al. 2018), which does not cover open water.
-The EarthEnv land-cover variables represent classes such as Evergreen broadleaf trees, Cultivated and managed vegetation, Urban/Built-up, and Open Water.
-Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called sites).
+For each species, we related occurrences and pseudo-absences with 19 bioclimatic variables from CHELSA (Karger et al. 2017) and 12 consensus land-cover variables from EarthEnv (Tuanmu & Jetz 2014).
+The CHELSA bioclimatic variables (BIO1-BIO19) represent various measures of temperature and precipitation (e.g., annual averages, monthly maximum or minimum, seasonality) and are available for land areas across the globe.
+We used the most recent version, the CHELSA v2.1 dataset (Karger et al. 2021), and subsetted it to land surfaces only using the CHELSA v1.2 (Karger et al. 2018), which does not cover open water (this is appropriate as the data we use as input only cover terrestrial mammals).
+The EarthEnv landcover variables represent classes such as Evergreen broadleaf trees, Cultivated and managed vegetation, Urban/Built-up, and Open Water.
+Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called a "site").
 We coarsened both the CHELSA and EarthEnv data from their original 30 arc-second resolution to a 2.5 arc-minute one (around 4.5 km at the Equator) using GDAL (GDAL/OGR contributors 2021).
 This resolution compromised capturing both local variations and broad-scale patterns while limiting computation costs to a manageable level as memory requirements rapidly increase with spatial resolution.